 Royal jelly is rich in polyphenols associated with antioxidant properties.
 However, the main source of its potent properties is attributable to fatty acids, proteins, and vitamin contents.
 The 10-HAD fatty acid is only found in royal jelly and is considered when ascertaining the royal jelly quality.
 The value of 10-HDA fatty acids increases in bee colonies with access to high-quality nectar and pollen.
 Conversely, the quality of royal jelly will decline during low seasons when nectar and pollen are scarce.
 The quality of royal jelly also varies depending on climate and geography.

 When compared to honey, royal jelly tends to be milky white, whereas honey tends to be a liquid or crystal mixture of solid and liquid that has a sweet taste and an enjoyable aroma.
 Royal jelly has a bitter taste and does not have a pleasant aroma but a unique smell.

 How to Harvest Royal Jelly

-Under human-control, bee colonies designed for the production of royal jelly will comprise a huge number of queen cells.
-Worker bees will then produce a large amounts of royal jelly to be deposited into the queen cells.
+Under human control, honeybee colonies designed for the production of royal jelly will comprise a huge number of queen cells.
+Worker bees will then produce large amounts of royal jelly to be deposited into the queen cells.
 The beekeeper then removes the queen larvae and the royal jelly is harvested.

 Preparation for Harvesting